A/N: Sherry rocks

 Not just now Princess.
 X

-It went again before I could put it back.
+It went again before I could put it back in my pocket.

+I sighed.
 "Let her breathe."
 I ordered them.

 "Tell me where your father is."

 "Where in New Orleans?"